 Blood of Jesus

-washed his hands of Jesus' trial, but that water did not rinse away any of his
+washed his hands, but that water did not rinse away any of his

-guilt regarding the decision he made to hand Him to the Jews.
-Moreover, these words are still reverberating in the ears of the Jewish nation;
+guilt regarding the decision he made to hand over Jesus to the Jews.
+In Contrast,

 (199j) Denying Christ >>